Heavy Equipment Asset Recovery: Why It Matters and the Best Channels to Use

 Introduction

-Across industries, companies hold millions in idle heavy equipment like turbines, excavators, compressors, or full plant systems.
-As this heavy equipment sits unused, it loses value quickly through depreciation and storage costs.
+Across industries, companies hold millions of dollars in idle heavy equipment, such as turbines, excavators, compressors, and full plant systems.

 Why Heavy Equipment Asset Recovery Matters